davidclin/gcp-alibaba-vpn/redundancy.md

 1. Make a note of the IP address that is created so that you can use it to configure the VPN gateways later.

-1. Repeat these steps 3 more times using different names, such as `vpn-test-static-ip-2`, `vpn-test-static-ip-3`, and `vpn-test-static-ip-4`.
+1. Repeat these steps again using a different name, such as `vpn-test-static-ip-2`.

 ### Configure Route Based IPSec VPN Using Static Routing